ccheng11/BBK_CPCP/README.md

 Perry, Elizabeth J. 1994.
 "Trends in the Study of Chinese Politics: State-Society Relations." *China Quarterly 139*: 704-713.

+Pye, Lucian W. 1975.
+"The Applicability of Modern Political Science Approaches to the Study of Chinese Politics."
+International China Conference.

 White III, Lynn T. 2009.
 "Chinese Political Studies: Overview of the State of the Field." *Journal of Chinese Political Science 14*: 229–251.

 ### Week 2: From empire to "nation-state"

-**Discussion**: State capacity and state building in times of crisis.
+**Discussion**: State building in times of crisis.

 **[Core]** Lieberthal, Kenneth.
 2003. *Governing China: From Revolution Through Reform*.
 New York, NY: W. W. Norton. **Read Chapter 2.**